hyipgate/desktop-app/README.md

 # Installation

 This project is build on [electron](http://electron.atom.io/) and [node.js](https://nodejs.org/en/).
-After installing [Node](https://nodejs.org/en/download/) download/clone this project and on the command line execute
+After installing [node.js](https://nodejs.org/en/download/) download/clone this project, open the terminal on the project folder and execute
 ```
 npm install
 bower install